genzzo/ci-cd-tutorial/README.md

 - Setting up automated testing and code quality checks
 - Creating and managing build artifacts
 - Implementing automatic deployment to GitHub Pages
+- Testing the pipeline with pull requests and merges

 ## 📋 Requirements